KnBrckr/dotfiles/README.md

 `~/.vimrc.local` file on that machine.
 The directives will then be automatically imported into your master `.vimrc`.

-Any private and custom Bash commands and configuration should be placed in a `~/.bash_profile.local` file.
+Any private and custom commands and configuration should be placed in a `~/.shell_profile.local` file.
 This file will not be under version control or committed to a public repository.
-If `~/.bash_profile.local` exists, it will be sourced for inclusion in `bash_profile`.
+If `~/.shell_profile.local` exists, it will be sourced for inclusion in `bash_profile` or `zshprofile`.

-Here is an example `~/.bash_profile.local`:
+Here is an example `~/.shell_profile.local`:

 ```bash
 # PATH exports